StephenGlasby/StephenGlasby.github.io/blog.md

 Mathematics could face a crisis of reliability.

-Mathematics has undergone crises in the past, for example the foundational problems in set theory and problems of rigor in algebraic geometry [see](https://mathoverflow.net/questions/19420/what-mistakes-did-the-italian-algebraic-geometers-actually-make).
+Mathematics has undergone crises in the past, for example the foundational problems in set theory and
+[problems of rigor in algebraic geometry](https://mathoverflow.net/questions/19420/what-mistakes-did-the-italian-algebraic-geometers-actually-make).
 It is possible that future mathematics may inadvertently build large bodies of knowledge based on some erroneous results.

 You may be aware of [Crossmark](https://www.crossref.org/services/crossmark/)